scottrsm/julia/README.md

 Provides code to play a version of poker.

 ### Module Finance
-A module containing utilites for some redimentary signal analysis.
+A module containing utilities for some rudimentary signal analysis.

 ### Module Wordle
 Solves the NYT Wordle puzzle.